joesingo/tom_education/doc/timelapses.md

     # If True, process each frame to achieve a consistent background brightness
     # across the timelapse
     'normalise_background': False,
+    # Optionally crop each frame in the timelapse around its centre pixel.
+The
+    # dimensions of the frame are scaled by `scale`
+    'crop': {
+        'scale': 0.5,
+        'enabled': False
+    },
 }
 ```